signon-project/wp4-text2text-translation/README.md

 This component is built to run in a Docker container (see `Dockerfile`).

+The model checkpoint is available in https://huggingface.co/signon-project/text-to-text-translator.
+The best.ckpt checkpoint must be included in the src/model/ folder.

 ## Testing

 To test the component within the pipeline, you can use the following commands: